OExchange/general/README.md

 What's Here?
 ------------

-Miscellaneous collateral related to the development of the spec.
-Actual code is in other repos in the OExchange account, such as [www.oexchange.org](http://github.com/OExchange/www.oexchange.org) .
+Miscellaneous collateral and loose-ends code related to the development of the spec.

+Most actual code is in other repos in the OExchange account, such as [www.oexchange.org](http://github.com/OExchange/www.oexchange.org) .

 Contributing
 ------------